 Figure 9 shows emissions estimates for mining-based processes with upgrading to SCO.
-In addition, the range of results compiled by Charpentier are plotted along with our main study results for comparison (see arrows) [15].
-There is significant divergence between reviewed estimates, although there is less divergence between the studied estimates and the estimates reviewed by Charpentier et al. [15].6 In Section 5 we describe reasons for these differences.
+There is significant divergence between reviewed estimates.
+In Section 5 we describe reasons for these differences.

 Figure 10 shows emissions estimates for in situ processes with upgrading to SCO.
 Again note that there is significant divergence between estimates.
 These estimates diverge primarily due to different assumptions about fuel mixes consumed in production and upgrading of bitumen (see Section 5), as well as due to different treatment of cogeneration.